 Shared Element Transitions

-Shared Element Transitions is an experimental feature, not recommended for production use yet.
-We are waiting for your feedback to improve implementation.
+Shared Element Transitions is an experimental feature available behind a feature flag, not recommended for production use yet.
+We are waiting for your feedback to improve the implementation.

-Shared Element Transition allows you to smoothly transform a component from one screen into a component on another screen.
+Shared Element Transitions allow you to smoothly transform a component from one screen into a component on another screen.

 Reference